 When I first posted this article in 2011, there were very few companies that had anything for the larger girls.
 But companies are starting to realize that ladies aren’t all a size 4, and some brands are expanding.
-After talking with Kristin Meyer from Betty Designs recently, I learned that her historically small (but HAWT!) kits are going to extend one more size bigger in 2015.

 In addition, you can check out Louis Garneau gear or Aero Tech Designs online.
 Louis Garneau also makes triathlon clothing up to a XXL women’s (available on Amazon.com).

 Additionally, you may want to cross over into men’s tri wear check out TriSports.com.
 I have found the menswear provides greater coverage and more flexibility.
-I can barely ever squeeze into traditional women’s tri clothing, but I often find that an XL or 2XL men’s suit will do the trick, and really looks just fine.
+I could barely ever squeeze into traditional women’s tri clothing, but I often find that an XL or 2XL men’s suit will do the trick, and really looks just fine.